Foundation Guide

 Open the Folder in VS Code

-In VS Code: File → Open Folder → Navigate to Documents → Select your Personal_OS folder → Click "Open"
+VS Code: File → Open Folder → select your Personal_OS folder → Open.

-If VS Code asks "Do you trust the authors?", click "Yes, I trust the authors"
+If VS Code asks "Do you trust the authors?", click "Yes."

 5

-Please set up a Personal OS folder structure for me.
+Please set up a Personal OS for me.
 Create:

 1. These folders: